tanhauhau/tanhauhau.github.io/content/blog/step-by-step-guide-for-writing-a-babel-transformation/index.md

 To summarize, AST is a tree representation of your code.
 In the case of JavaScript, the JavaScript AST follows the [estree specification](https://github.com/estree/estree).

 AST represents your code, the structure and the meaning of your code.
-So it allows the compiler to generate machine code out of it, interpreter to executes it, or tools like [babel](https://babeljs.io) or [prettier](https://prettier.io) to transform and format it.
+So it allows the compiler like [babel](https://babeljs.io) to understand the code and make specific meaningful transformation to it.

-So now you know what is AST, we will write code to transform your code with `babel` by using AST.
+So now you know what is AST, let's write a custom babel transformation to modify your code using AST.

 ## How to use babel to transform code

-The following is the general template of doing it:
+The following is the general template of using babel to do code transformation:

 ```js
 import { parse } from '@babel/parser';